ucdavis/esp50/_posts/1982-09-15-Student-courses.markdown

 ---
-title:  "The Ecology of Development in the Humid Tropics"
+title:  "Students create Ecology of Development in the Humid Tropics course"
 date:   1982-09-15
 categories:
   - courses
 ---

-Student organization offered a class about tropical ecology, advised by Charles Goldman.
-EST 198/298 “The Ecology of Development in the Humid Tropics”, provided an interdisciplinary look at development in the tropics integrating bio, socio-econ and political questions.
+Student organization offers a class on tropical ecology, advised by Charles Goldman, which provides an interdisciplinary look at development in the tropics while integrating biological, socio-economic and political questions